mxguardian/Mail-SpamAssassin-Plugin-PDFInfo2/README.md

           Fires if any PDF attachment is encrypted with a non-blank password

-          Note: Although it's not possible to inspect the contents of password-protected PDF's, the following tests still provide meaningful data: pdf2_count, pdf2_page_count, pdf2_match_md5, pdf2_match_fuzzy_md5, and pdf2_match_details('Version').
-All other values will be empty/zero.
+          Note: If the PDF is encrypted with a non-blank password, all other values will be empty except pdf2_match_details('Version')

 The following rules only inspect the first page of each document